dlenski/stravacli/README.md

 by `.gz`).
 Files will be automatically compressed with `gzip` — if not already in such format — to reduce upload time.
-If no activity files are specified, the default is to read from `stdin`, so `stravaup.py` can be used as a pipe, and to autodetect the file type based on its contents.
+If no activity files are specified, the default is to read from `stdin`, so `stravaup` can be used as a pipe, and to autodetect the file type based on its contents.

 If `-x`/`--xml-desc` is specified, the program will look for top-level